cyberconcepts/cybertools/relation/README.txt

   >>> relations.register(LivesIn(audrey, newyork))
   >>> relations.register(LivesIn(kirk, newyork))

-We can now query the relations registry to find out where clark lives and who lives in New York.
+We can now query the relation registry to find out where clark lives and who lives in New York.
 For this we use the standard attributes of dyadic relations, first and second: